jansmolders86/mediacenterjs/README.md

 If you have an album, the music player will look for a image file with the following names:

-	"cover" and "front"
+	"cover" or "front"

 This image will be copied to the cache of MCJS so it can be used without restrictions.
 So you can even delete the image in the local dir and as long as you don't clear the cache, the image will be used.
-If no image is provided, the player will contact the website Discogs and try to get the art there.
+If no image is provided, the player will contact the Discogs scraper and try to get the art ther.
+(Although there are plans to port discogs to lastFM.)

-Once you start playback, the eq icon and header will change colour according to the dominant colour of the album art.
+A nice GUI detail: Once you start playback, the eq icon and header will change colour according to the dominant colour of the album art.

 What is a MCJS App and how will it work?
 -------------

 An 'app' in this case is basically a wrapper for a feature you can use within MCJS.

 An App consists of two parts.
-A public part and a Model View Controller.
+A public part and the core. (a mini Model View Controller).
 When you look in the root of MCJS you'll see a folder called 'Apps'.
 In this folder you can create a new folder or copy the hello world example and rename it.

-This is the MVC of your app.
-With and index.js file to control all the incoming route requests, a folder called Views which contains the actual client side HTML.
+This is the core of your app.
+With and index.js file to control all the incoming route requests, a folder called Views which contains the view (client side HTML) and best practise seperate file(s) for the additional functions you use in your app.
-And finally you can extend the basic routing with the route.js file.

 __index.js__